Hunting in Australia: Queensland

 In Queensland, some native species (with a permit) and all pest species may be hunted at any time of the year with the landowner's permission.
 A weapons licence is required to carry firearms.

-No species are declared as game animals.
-Many animals are declared pests in Queensland.
+No species are declared as game animals, but many animals are declared pests in Queensland instead.
 Species commonly hunted include red deer, chital, fallow deer, rusa, dingo, feral dog, rabbits, hares, cats, foxes, goats, pigs, dogs, donkeys, horses and feral cattle.

 South Australia

 South Australia allows the hunting of game species during open season.
 Species listed as game are the stubble quail, Pacific black duck, grey teal, chestnut teal, Australian shelduck, pink-eared duck and maned duck.
 Some native species and all introduced species may be hunted at any time of the year.
 Namely camels, deer, starling, domestic pigeon, European blackbird and the spotted turtle-dove.

 Tasmania

 A game licence is required to hunt in Tasmania, pests and feral creatures are eligible to be hunted on private, state and crown land.
+Tasmania classifies as game species: deer, wild duck, brown quail and pheasant.
+For non-commercial purposes, muttonbirds and wallabies may also be hunted.
 Pests can be hunted on crown land at any time, however on private and state land hunts are only carried out with explicit permission from the owner of the private land.
 Minor permits in both firearms and hunting can be applied for if under the age of 18 years.
-There are two different grades of minor permits available to those between 12 – 16 and 16 – 18 years.
+There are two different grades of minor permits available from 12 years.

-Tasmania classifies as game species: deer, wild duck, brown quail and pheasant.
-For non-commercial purposes, muttonbirds and wallabies may also be hunted.

 Victoria

+Hunting of game species is allowed during open seasons under a state licence scheme.
+In Victoria, state licenses are issued to: 26,200 duck hunters, 29,000 quail hunters, and 32,000 deer hunters.